What Is Baby Blues?

 I remember I tried one of the tips which are by putting down my baby on his cot just before he falls asleep.
 Did it work for me?
 Hell no.

 Because by doing that, I literally disturbed my baby and upset him.
 So instead, I would make sure he fell asleep first before I put him down.

 No one knows us better than ourselves, right?
 So when we’re not happy, we’re the only one who knows best how to cheer ourselves up.

 So think of something that can make you smile.
 Something you’d like to do.
 But, make sure it’s something positive though.

 It can be as simple as meeting up with your new friends.
-Or maybe dancing to your favourite music?
+Or maybe dancing to your favorite music?
 How about treating yourself with the food that you love?
 Or you can just watch that series on Netflix that you’d been wanting to watch.
 Anything.

 As long it makes you smile and lift your mood up.
 Even if it’s only a little bit.

 I did this to myself.
-I tried to make happy little bubbles everyday and aimed to do one thing that can make me smile and happy every single day.
+I tried to make happy little bubbles every day and aimed to do one thing that can make me smile and happy every single day.
 And I’d do different things every time.

 Being a first-time mom is exciting but it’s not as easy as we may think.
 It’s a huge life changer.
 You’ll experience changes physically, mentally and socially.

 Therefore, when you have baby, you’re at high risk of having baby blues.
 Four in five women experience baby blues after childbirth.
 And sadly, one in four women who had baby blues can go into postpartum (postnatal) depression.